-Finding a workbook when many are open

-An alternative way to quickly find a workbook when many are open is to click:
+Finding a workbook when many are open An alternative way to quickly find a workbook when many are open is to click: View > Window > Switch Windows This presents you with a list of all open workbooks.
+Switch Windows > Now the service of the se open workbooks.

-View→Window→ Switch Windows

-This presents you with a list of all open workbooks.
+You can also use the

+<Ctrl>+<Tab> keyboard

-You can also use the <Ctrl>+<Tab> keyboard shortcut to cycle through all open workbooks.
+shortcut to cycle through all